Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ### Deliverables for a driver

 To write a driver, you need to implement some functions with C linkage, and to declare these functions in a **driver description file**.
 The driver description file declares which functions the driver implements and what cryptographic mechanisms they support.
-Depending on the driver type, you may also need to define some C types and macros in a header file.
+If the driver description references custom types, macros or constants, you also need to provide C header files defining those elements.

 The concrete syntax for a driver description file is JSON.
 The structure of this JSON file is specified in the section [“Driver description syntax”](#driver-description-syntax).